11 Things to Know Before Becoming an Endoscopy Tech

 3. GI Technicians Have to Be a People Person

+Because GI techs work outside the operating room, being personable is part of the job description.
 Putting a patient’s mind at ease falls squarely on your shoulders.
-They have to interact with – and field questions from – patients who are often nervous.
-It’s routine to speak with patients who are often disoriented due to the effects of anesthesia.
+You’ll have to interact with – and field questions from – patients who are often nervous.
+It’s also routine to speak with patients who are disoriented due to anesthesia.

 4. It Can Be Emotionally Challenging at Times

 One of the most challenging aspects for an endoscopy tech (and any allied health professional) is keeping your emotions in check.
 Not every single patient you work with has a clean bill of health.
 It’s inevitable that you’ll be in close contact with someone severely or terminally ill.

 While it can be challenging and upsetting, it’s rewarding to know that you did everything within your grasp to provide the best patient care experience possible.